 8 – (Optional) Create your own settings.env file

 To run the application, you’ll need to add your custom settings.env file.
 This file will be mounted onto the running container and provide the application with any settings you wish to provide.

 You’ll need to

 cd into the crypto-ticker directory:

-Then use your favorite text editor to create the settings.env file and add the following:
+Then use your favorite text editor to create the settings.env and add any of the following settings: